 Plaintiffs' recovery in Car Accidents Involving Broken Bones Nationally (1994-2014)

-State Frequency of Car Accidents Cases Involving Broken Bones as Percentage of the National Total (1994-2014) (Rounded to hundredths)
+State Frequency of Car Accidents Cases Involving Broken Bones as Percentage of the National Total (1994-2014) (Rounded to hundredths

-- For those obtaining awards or settlements, the median fell between $50,000 and $60,000 and the average fell between $400,000 and $600,000.
+- For those obtaining awards or settlements, the median amount of compensation was between $50,000 and $60,000, and the average was between $400,000 and $600,000.

-The defendant in this case was driving down the middle lane of a street when he perceived that a transit bus was immediately and wrongly turning into his lane.
+Summary: The defendant in this case was driving down the middle lane of a street when he perceived that a transit bus was immediately and wrongly turning into his lane.
 To avoid colliding with the bus, he swerved sharply to the left.
-Unfortunately, this caused his vehicle to roll over into the other lane of oncoming traffic.
-His car actually rolled onto the plaintiff’s vehicle.
-The plaintiff broke her pelvis, ankle, and wrists because of the incident; additionally, she incurred over $100,000 in medical bills and lost over $50,000 in wages because she had to recuperate.
-To recover for her injuries, she sued the driver of the car, the driver of the bus, and the employer of the bus driver.
-The company claimed that its driver was acting appropriately, against the allegations of the defendant, car driver, and that it and its employee-driver had no participation in this crash and subsequent lawsuit.
+Unfortunately, this caused his vehicle to roll over into oncoming traffic.
+His car actually rolled onto the plaintiff’s vehicle, and the plaintiff broke her pelvis, ankle, and wrists because of the incident.
+Additionally, she incurred more than $100,000 in medical bills and lost more than $50,000 in wages as she recuperated.
+She sued the driver of the car, the driver of the bus, and the employer of the bus driver.
+The bus company claimed that its driver was acting appropriately, against the allegations of the car’s driver, and that it and its employee had no role in the crash.
 The jury found that all three were liable and awarded the plaintiff $510,000 for non-economic damages and $50,000 for past wages.

 Recovery: $50,000 settlement